Bio-based Poly(tetramethylene ether) glycol

 HS Code

-Product Name Bio-based Poly(tetramethylene ether) Glycol
+Product Name Bio-based Poly(tetramethylene ether) glycol

 Chemical Formula (C4H8O)n